CCGS Corporal McLaren M.M.V.

 CCGS Corporal McLaren M.M.V. is the sixth vessel of the Canadian Coast Guard's Hero-class patrol vessels.
 The ship entered service in 2013, tasked with enforcing Canadian maritime law within Canada's nautical borders.
-The ship was the subject of sabotage in 2018 and is under repair.
+While undergoing a refit in 2018, the ship was cut loose from its dock and sank, causing significant damage to the vessel.
+The ship was reported sold for scrap in 2025.